A modular functor from state sums for finite tensor categories and their bimodules: Framed defect manifolds

 \item The vertical composition of 2-morphisms is induced by composition of isomorphisms.
 The horizontal composition of morphisms is given by gluing of surfaces along gluing circles or gluing intervals.

 \end{itemize}

-These categories are symmetric monoidal, with the monoidal structure given by disjoint union.
+These bicategories are symmetric monoidal, with the monoidal structure given by disjoint union.
+(See \cite{schom1} for the definition of a symmetric monoidal bicategory, and Section 3.1.4 therein for an outline of how to construct the symmetric monoidal bicategory $\Bfrdef$.)
 The full subcategories of $\Bfrdef$ and $\Bfrdefcl$ consisting of \emph{fine} \undefectsurface s (with and without corners, respectively) are symmetric monoidal as well.

 The values of the modular functor on 2-morphisms provide us with representations of the relevant mapping class groups of \defectsurface s.
 This will be analyzed in detail in Section \ref{sec:mcg}.